The Group exists to inspire, promote and champion design excellence in all nationally significant projects.

 Trained as both an architect and structural engineer, she is interested in finding creative solutions that integrate engineering and urban design.
 She has worked internationally at firms in the UK, Switzerland and China, on projects ranging from temporary pavilions and theatres to infrastructure and masterplanning.

-Madeleine was recently selected as co-curator of the British Pavilion at the 2020 Venice Architecture Biennale, with a proposal that explores privatised public spaces across the UK.
-Passionate about promoting a creative understanding of the city, she sits on the National Infrastructure Commission’s Young Professionals Panel and teaches and lectures at universities that have included the Architectural Association, the University of Sheffield and the University of London.
+Madeleine is co-curator of the British Pavilion at the 2020 Venice Architecture Biennale, with a proposal that explores privatised public spaces across the UK.
+Passionate about promoting a creative understanding of the city, she served in the inaugural cohort of the National Infrastructure Commission’s Young Professionals Panel and teaches and lectures at universities that have included the Architectural Association, the University of Sheffield and the University of London.
 She was shortlisted for Building Design’s 2019 Female Architectural Leader of the Year Award.

 Lucy Musgrave OBE